Session 3:Our Mission Field: Post Christendom

 Arguably the decline of Christendom has been a significant source of challenge for the church because for centuries we have focused more upon the internal ordering of the institution of the church than we have focused upon engagement with God’s mission. we have taken our place at the centre of our society for granted, and have lost sight of our need to actively engage in God’s mission.

-How much is our theology bound up within our ecclesiology (things to do with the church) at the expense of exploring God’s missiology?
+How much is our theology bound up within our ecclesiology (things to do with the church) at the expense of exploring God’s missiology (our understanding of what God is doing in the world)?
 How closely is our understanding of our faith bound up within our beliefs regarding how the institution of the church should function, at the expense of seeking where God is calling us to act and partake in God’s mission?

 Spotlight on Spirituality

-Approximately what proportion of their time is dedicated to institutional administration, and what proportion of their time is given over to pastoral care and spiritual engagement?
-Talk to your local parish priest or church leader. to see if your estimation is correct.
+On average, a full time incumbent in the Church of England works approximately 48 hours a week including Sundays.
+Estimate what proportion of their time is dedicated to institutional administration and what proportion is given over to pastoral care and spiritual engagement.
+Talk to your local parish priest or church leader to see if your estimation is correct.
 Reflect upon the content of this conversation in relation to what you have been exploring in this session.

 Reflect

 What has been the most significant thing you have learned from this session?
 What has been the most challenging thing?
-LLM(R) students only: please post some of your thoughts in the Forum here
+Post some of your thoughts in the Forum here (don't forget to ask challenging questions of yourself and the church!)

 Prayer